“Don’t dim your light. Don’t be afraid of the light that you see in yourself” Leading Ladies Africa Meets Lisa Nichols

 I would say, fall madly in love with you first, and spend less time trying to get him to fall madly in love with you.
 The rest will take care of itself.

-I would tell my 24 year old me to quit hiding out.
+I would tell my younger self to quit hiding out.
 Quit hiding out in humor.
 Quit hiding out with the weight gain.
 Quit hiding out by saying yes to other people because you want them to like you.
 Don’t dim your light.
 Don’t be afraid of the light that you see in yourself.
 Don’t be afraid of it for you, and don’t be afraid of what other people might think when they see it.